-In Balance Performance’s massage treatment rooms we use a number of sports, remedial, deep, myofascial and soft tissue release techniques, plus Hot Stone Massage and AIS flexibility techniques:
+In Balance Performance’s massage treatment rooms we use a number of sports, remedial, deep, myofascial and soft tissue release techniques.
+In addition Nadia Hussain offers Hot Stone Massage and Larry Clift AIS flexibility techniques:

 - Ease the stresses, strains and tensions felt across your body and maintain good health.

 - Ease the tension and pain manifested physically during periods of stress and for better mental health and wellbeing.

 - Relieve work and study related tension in the arm, neck, upper and lower back

 - Target specific areas of tension associated with your injury – every injury will induce muscular and fascial tightness that will remain an obstacle to complete recovery until addressed.

 - Target specific areas of tension and generally relieve stress that comes with every episode of back or neck pain.

 - Work on tension and scar tissue following breast cancer surgery or mastectomy.

 - Assist in preparation for any event – sporting or adventurous, marathon or triathlon, a hiking or climbing weekend, a musical or dance performance, surf, ski or snowboarding holiday.